thomasbattram/thesis/index/thesis.utf8.md

 # Introduction

-The regulatory processes that occur within human cells are ultimately what differentiate healthy and unhealthy individuals.
+The regulatory processes that occur within human cells can differentiate healthy and unhealthy individuals.
 DNA methylation, a small chemical modification to the DNA, is a part of the molecular machinery governing these regulatory processes.
 Therefore, understanding how variation in DNA methylation across a population may manifest in observable phenotypic differences, may yield great medical and sociological insights.
 Technological advances over recent years have enabled measurement of DNA methylation at thousands of sites across the genome in hundreds and thousands of samples.
 Coupled with these advances have come epigenome-wide association studies (EWAS), which aim to identify and quantify relationships between DNA methylation and other human phenotypes.
 Hundreds of EWAS have now been performed and successful identification of these relationships vary widely by the trait being studied [@Joehanes2016; @Breitling2011; @Wahl2017; @Yang2013; @Reese2019].
 Further, the interpretation of any identified signal is not straightforward [@Birney2016].
 This thesis explores explanations for apparent differences between EWAS results and applies methods to aid interpretation and future study design for EWAS.

 In this chapter I present the historical interpretation of ‘information flow’ in human cells (the central dogma), describe DNA methylation in the context of regulatory processes that augment that information flow, discuss its potential for use in population level studies and describe the current state of EWAS research.
 Then I explain how we might be able to draw on the methods developed by geneticists to understand 1. what information has been gained from EWAS, 2. what information is left to gain from EWAS and 3. the causal nature of DNA methylation-trait associations identified in EWAS.